Published & Forthcoming Papers

 With Ricardo Perez-Truglia & Alejandro Zentner

-Journal of Accounting & Economics (Conditionally Accepted)
+Journal of Accounting & Economics (Forthcoming)

 Select Presentations: